-Actively Managing the Post-Acquisition Process in a Private Equity Transaction - Part I
+Actively Managing the Pre-Acquisition Process in a Private Equity Transaction - Part I

 In this article Larry is speaking directly to Private Equity General Partners from his perspective as the CEO of numerous PE backed companies.
 These concepts are important for incumbent CFOs to grasp; first, to learn how to survive in a PE backed company and, second, to learn how to help make a PE backed company thrive.